lauramayfox/double-dice/README.md

 - Entering input correctly with 'y' or 'n'
 - Entering nothing
 - Entering a non-alpha character such as a number<br>
 Result: "Not a valid input.
-Continuing with game.."
+Please select y or n"

 ## Validator Testing